kdiegorsantos/collect-exec/README.md

 The function to run on AIX it’s incomplete, if you like AIX please make your contribution.

 # License
-collect-exec.sh is licensed under the MIT license.
+This project is licensed under the MIT license.
 See included LICENSE.md.